pandoraxcc/getting-started-with-flask/README.md

-#Creating Flask app
+# Creating Flask app
 Fresh install instructions:
 1.Install Python
 2.$pip --version  (to check the installation)
 3.$pip install virtualenvwrapper-win ( for handling virt env) or for Linux $pip install virtualenvwrapper

-#Setting virtual environment and libs:
+# Setting virtual environment and libs:
 1.$mkvirtualenv someapp ( create virtual env)
 2.$workon someapp ( activate created env)
 3.$pip install Flask

-#To integrate our app with PostgreSQL we need to install:
+# To integrate our app with PostgreSQL we need to install:
 PSYCOPG2 – a Python adapter for Postgres FLASK-SQLALCHEMY – Flask wrapper for SQLAlchemy (a powerful relational database framework that offers a high level ORM and low level access to a database’s native SQL functionality for Python.)
 1.$pip install psycopg2 Flask-SQLAlchemy

-#Create requirements.txt File With All Dependencies Listed
+# Create requirements.txt File With All Dependencies Listed
 Our application must have a requirements.txt that contains all the package dependencies with the exact versions.
 1.$pip freeze > requirements.txt.

-#Install PostgreSQL 9.3 and Create Local Database
+#I nstall PostgreSQL 9.3 and Create Local Database
 1.Disable any firewall/ network monitoring software before the installation process.
 2.Download and install psql for windows or for linux 3.For windows, type sql shell and open it up.